doguilmak/InferenceVision/README.md

 <br>

-**NOTE: The input image must have a coordinate reference system (CRS) set to ensure accurate geographic coordinate calculation.**
+**NOTE: The input image must have a CRS set to ensure accurate geographic coordinate calculation.**

 <br>